Studios

 Studio Saffarian

 Architecture today stands at a crossroads.
 While the built environment contributes nearly 40% of global carbon emissions, we also have access to unprecedented digital tools and sustainable materials that can reshape how we design and build.
-The Informed Architecture Studio explores this tension, teaching students to harness technology not as an end in itself, but as a means to create more responsive, sustainable, and beautiful buildings.
+The Studio explores this tension, teaching students to harness technology not as an end in itself, but as a means to create more responsive, sustainable, and beautiful buildings.

 We work across seven interconnected areas of research.
 Students might explore how building facades can automatically adjust to weather conditions, or how wood can be shaped using computer-controlled machines to create structures impossible to build by hand.
 They might investigate how virtual reality can help craftspeople work more precisely, or how 3D printing concrete could make custom buildings as affordable as mass-produced ones.
 Each project connects digital innovation with real-world challenges, from reducing urban traffic emissions to preserving traditional building knowledge for future generations.